Examination Policy

 1. Examination Schedule and Attendance

 1.1 Scheduled Examinations: Students must attend examinations as scheduled.
+All exams are completed in-person; there is no option for remote exam administration.
 Students must promptly inform the Office of Medical Curriculum and the course/clerkship director of any unforeseen circumstances affecting their ability to take the exam on the scheduled date.
 Failure to communicate such circumstances may lead to disciplinary action.

 1.2 Make-up Examination Procedure: In cases of illness or extraordinary personal circumstances, students may request a make-up examination.
 They must attend the scheduled make-up examination session provided by the Office of Medical Curriculum.